starranuk/dice-game/README.md

 ## Future Features

- - In this initial version you play against the computer,  if your answer is incorrect the computer receives your points, so a future version would allow for another player.
+ - In this initial version you play against the computer,  if your answer is incorrect the computer receives your points, so a future version could allow for another player.
+ - Currently if the answer is wrong the points are allocated to the computer, a future version could allow the player to have another attempt.
  - A more advanced version could also incorporate multiplication, subtraction and division.